trangthyy/A-MATLAB-application-for-Efficient-Huntingtons-Disease-Screening/README.md

 ![image](https://github.com/trangthyy/A-MATLAB-program-for-Hungtingtons-Disease-Screening/assets/139542244/d2461a05-6ebe-4b64-821c-08164429b59e)

 The Reference gene was used as an example for visualization.
 It was found to have a maximum of 19 consecutive CAG repeats (bar graph, top left) located at the beginning of the HTT gene (sequence heatmap, bottom).
-Note that there are around 150 CAG repeats in total but only 19 consecutive ones (codon frequency heatmap, top right).
+Note that there are around 150 CAG repeats in total but only a maximum of 19 consecutive ones (codon frequency heatmap, top right).

 Other sequences will be visualized in the same graphs, but the number of codons and their positions will vary.